ziyoung/better-wilcom-docs/wilcom-docs/Modifying/combine/Nest_objects.md

 ## To nest objects...

-1Travel through the object until the needle position marker is positioned where you want to insert the new object.
+1. Travel through the object until the needle position marker is positioned where you want to insert the new object.

 ![NestedObject3.png](assets/NestedObject3.png)

-2Either digitize the new object or copy and paste.
+2. Either digitize the new object or copy and paste.
 The object is ‘nested’ inside the stitching sequence.
 All required functions are automatically added.

-3Use arrow keys to fine-tune placement of the new object.
+3. Use arrow keys to fine-tune placement of the new object.

 ## Related topics...